kaka-zuumi/VENUSpy/README.md

 <img align="center" width="600" height="250" src="images/normalmode.1to1to1.12.63.png">

 The resulting distribution of vibrational energies in each mode is shown in the figure above.
 Each mode is given a specific amount of energy so effectively a single state and total energy are sampled.
 However, the amount of energy is arbitrary and any mix can be requested.
-For example, if we repeate the procedure with the argument `--EVIBNMODESa X,Y,0.0` where X and Y are two random numbers that add to 12.63 kcal/mol, we then see a distribution as follows:
+For example, if we repeat the procedure with the argument `--EVIBNMODESa X,Y,0.0` where X and Y are two random numbers that add to 12.63 kcal/mol, we then see a distribution as follows:

 <img align="center" width="600" height="250" src="images/normalmode.RtoRto0.12.63.png">